vmware-tanzu-labs/educates-training-platform/docs/getting-started/quick-start-guide.md

 Host system requirements
 ------------------------

-To deploy Educates on your local machine using the available scripts the following are required:
+To deploy Educates on your local machine using the Educates command line tool the following are required:

 * You need to be running macOS or Linux.
 If using Windows you will need WSL (Windows subsystem for Linux).
-The scripts have been tested on macOS.
+The Educates command line tool has been tested on macOS.

 * You need to have a working `docker` environment.
-The scripts have been tested with Docker Desktop.
+The Educates command line tool has been tested with Docker Desktop.

 * You need to have sufficient memory and disk resources allocated to the `docker` environment to run Kubernetes, Educates etc.